 - cream of tartar – This helps to keep the sugar from crystallizing and acts as a leavening agent.

-Before your start: Parchment paper and/or silicone mats are optional.
-While this will make for easy cleanup, it doesn’t change the way the cookies bake or spread.
-So, you can place the cookie dough directly on your baking pans.
+PREP: Parchment paper and/or silicone mats are optional.
+While this will make for easy cleanup, it doesn’t change the way the cookies bake or spread for this particular recipe.
+So, you can place the cookie dough directly on your ungreased baking pans if you prefer.
+Preheat the oven to 375°F.

-FORM COOKIES: Use a cookie scoop to drop the dough on the baking sheets.
+Step 4: Use a cookie scoop to drop the dough on the cookie sheets.
 Leave some room in between the cookie dough balls.

 - There’s no need to chill Amish sugar cookie dough!
 We found that there was no difference in the way they baked.
 However, if you wanted to chill the dough until you are ready to use, cover the cookie dough in a large mixing bowl with plastic wrap.
 Allow it to sit out for a little bit before forming the cookies so it’s easier.